 - What tools, equipment, or plant has the builder got, and what has to be hired?

 - Does his quote include landscaping?
-What if the plants dies within a year, is there a provision for their replacement?
+What if the plant dies within a year, is there a provision for their replacement?

 - Does the builder have the option to change (upgrade or downgrade) any of the features or finishings?

 - Is the builder familiar with the construction method you are using?